 Commentator Davis Miller wrote "The Tao of Muhammad Ali" in 1996.
 He's been a life-long fan of Ali's that at the age of 22, managed to arrange a dramatic encounter.

-DAVIS MILLER (Commentator; Author, "The Tao of Muhammad Ali"): I first met Muhammad Ali face-to-face in July 1975.
+DAVIS MILLER: I first met Muhammad Ali face-to-face in July 1975.
 At the suggestion of my friend, Bobby, who is Ali trainer Angelo Dundee's nephew, I driven 700 miles to Deer Lake, Pennsylvania, where Ali was preparing for a world title defense.